chrisnoonan98675/site/xl-deploy/how-to/using-placeholders-in-xl-deploy.markdown

 ## Property placeholders

 _Property_ placeholders are used in CI properties by specifying them in the package's manifest.
 In contrast to file placeholders, property placeholders do not necessarily need to get a value from a dictionary.
-If the placeholder can not be resolved from a dictionary, the placeholder is left as-is.
+If the placeholder can not be resolved from a dictionary:

+* If the property `kind` is `set_of_ci`, `set_of_string`, `map_string_string`, `list_of_ci`, or `list_of_string`, the placeholder is left as-is.
+* If the property is of any other `kind` (for example, `string`), the placeholder is replaced with an empty string.
+Note that, if the property is required, this will cause an error and XL Deploy will require you to provide a value at deployment time.

 ## Debugging placeholder scanning